-When you call, you may think that we are wasting time asking you a lot of questions, but the information that we gather can be very important.
-Our staff are trained to handle "In-Progress" Police and Fire calls and some are Emergency Medical Dispatchers as well.
+When you call, you may think that we are wasting time asking you a lot of questions but the information that we gather can be very important.
+Our staff are trained to handle "In-Progress" Police, Fire, and EMS calls.

 Some of the questions we normally ask are:

 When you call 911 in New Hampshire, the call is answered by the NH Bureau of Emergency Communications in Concord or Laconia.
-For our Vermont Towns, your call will normally be answered by VT State Police in Williston, VT and ultimately transfered to us, if you are within our service area.
+For our Vermont Towns, your call will normally be answered by VT State Police and ultimately transferred to us, if you are within our service area.